George Witt (collector)

-George Witt FRS (25 March 1804 – 20 February 1869) was a doctor, banker and mayor known for his collection of erotic objects.
+George Witt FRS (25 March 1804 – 20 February 1869) was a medical doctor, banker and mayor known for his collection of erotic objects.

-Life
+Biography

 George Witt was born at Swaffham Prior, Cambridgeshire, the fifth son of Matthew Witt, a farmer, and Sarah (née Woollard).
 He was baptised on 23 May 1805, at the Anglican St. Mary's Church, Swaffham Prior.

 Witt studied to become a physician at Northampton General Infirmary before he worked briefly for the East India Company.
 He notably took charge of a cholera epidemic on board a ship at Calcutta.
 He became a surgeon at Bedford Infirmary from where he visited Leiden for just three months.
 Based on his work in Calcutta he graduated as a Doctor of Medicine at the University.
 Witt married Elizabeth Hedley in Bedford in 1832.
 He practised as a doctor in Bedford where he rose to be the medical lead at Bedford Infirmary and by 1834 he was elected to the Mayor of Bedford.
 Witt was also elected to be a Fellow of the Royal Society the same year.
 Witt however failed to become an Alderman in Bedford until 1845 as his first application was turned down as he was not thought to have been a first class mayor a decade before.

 In 1849 he was made "physician extraordinary" after he resigned from the Infirmary citing personal reasons.
-Witt had been recognised for the contribution of anatomical specimens and his collection of antiquities and natural history artefacts were particularly valued and it was thought that the town could establish a museum based on Witt's collection.
+Witt had been recognised for the contribution of anatomical specimens and his collection of antiquities and natural history artefacts was particularly valued and it was thought that the town could establish a museum based on Witt's collection.
 Part of this collection was sold and eventually became part of first Bedford Modern School and eventually Bedford Museum.